Gonzo717/GenerativeGraphics/README.md

 Next, drag the particle system called "Particle System" to the field "Prefab Updward" as shown

-Finally, drag the two sliders from this box over to the
+Finally, drag the two sliders from this box over to their respective prefab fields.
+"Emission Slider" goes into the "Emission" field and "Emission Upward Slider" goes into "Emission Slider"
 ## Recommendations